alexa-js/alexa-verifier-middleware/README.md

 ### Extra options

-* `strictHeaderCheck` - allows for strict handling of incoming requests to make sure they only come from Amazon's servers
+* `strictHeaderCheck` - Allows for strict handling of incoming requests to make sure they only come from Amazon's servers.
+By default this check will **not** be enforced.

     Example: